 2. to evaluate the candidate’s capacity to apply that knowledge in solving applied or theoretical problems.

 The D-3 forms should be completed and filed with the MU Graduate School within one month of exam completion.

 Final Examination (Dissertation Defense)

 The final examination is directed primarily toward exploration of the dissertation research project.
 The final examination is directed primarily toward exploration of the dissertation research project.
 An independent scholarly dissertation approved by the student’s advisor and doctoral committee must be completed.
 The announcement of public seminar for the dissertation defense must be made at least two weeks in advance of the seminar.
 It must be well advertised and open to the public.
 Every candidate should review the Dissertation & Thesis Guidelines from the Graduate School and should consult the Director of Graduate Studies for academic program style requirements.

 D-4 Report of the Dissertation Defense Form

-The D-4 form should be completed and filed with the Office of Graduate Studies as soon as possible after the defense.
+The D-4 form should be completed and filed with the MU Graduate School as soon as possible after the defense.